Senior Leadership Team (SLT)

 Physics Teacher

 Ms Sharubini Thirupathy is a seasoned educator in the field of Physics with 10 years of experience in the education field.
 Her passion for pushing the boundaries of knowledge extends to mentoring aspiring physicists.
 She earned an engineering degree in the Biomedical Engineering Discipline and she specializes in medical equipment.
 Ms Sharubini is passionate in a teaching philosophy that revolves around fostering critical thinking and scientific curiosity.
 Outside of the classroom, Ms Sharubini is an ardent fan of baking and a passionate music lover.
 She also extends her interests in photography.
-Let’s journey through the cosmos, one equation at a time.

 Head of Computer Science